BatchDrake/sigutils/README.md

 The sigutils library is a digital signal processing library written in C, designed for blind signal analysis and automatic demodulation in GNU/Linux.

 ## Requirements and dependencies
-sigutils has been tested in GNU/Linux (i386 and x86_64), but it will probably work in many other architectures as well.
-Autoconf (2.65 or later) and automake (1.11.1 or later) are required to build the library.
+**sigutils** has been tested in GNU/Linux (i386, x86_64 and armhf), but it will probably work in many other architectures as well.
+CMake 3.7.2 or higher is required for the build.
 The following libraries (along with their respective development files) must also be present:

-* libsndfile (1.0.2 or later)
+* sndfile (1.0.2 or later)
-* alsa (1.0.25 or later)
+* fftw3 (3.0 or later)

+Optional **volk** support requires version 1.0 or higher.

 ## Getting the code
 Just clone it from the GitHub repository: